 Business Management Guide

 This guide is designed to provide department managers and financial representatives with a consolidated overview of their fiscal and administrative responsibilities.
 It does not provide detailed procedures or instructions for completing forms or specific financial transactions.
-Instead, it provides summary guidance about sound business practices and internal controls necessary to ensure proper stewardship of the resources allocated to your department.
+Instead, it includes summary guidance about sound business practices and internal controls necessary to ensure proper stewardship of the resources allocated to your department.

 About the Departmental Business Management Guide